 Paul’s Vision for the Deacons: Assisting the Elders with the Care of God’s Church

 This new book is currently available through Lewis & Roth for an introductory price of $9.00.
-A helpful study guide will be available soon, making this excellent material for training and equipping the deacons, as well as the elders responsible to oversee them.
+A helpful study guide is also available, making this excellent material for training and equipping the deacons, as well as the elders responsible to oversee them.